grace-notes/website/contents/topics/eternal-security.md

 ---
-title: Eternal Security
+title: "Eternal Security"
+pdf: "eternalsecurity.pdf"
-description: An understanding of these concepts is required before there can be stability in our Christian lives.
+description: "An understanding of these concepts is required before there can be stability in our Christian lives."
 template: lesson.jade
 ---